bghome-hub/config/readme.md

             JournalEntry AS gp_Journal,
             Account,

-            -- 1. The Uploaded Side (UI-Netted)
+            -- 1. The Uploaded Side (Raw, exactly as it was in the CSV/Staging) IntDebit AS Uploaded_Debit,
-            CASE WHEN (IntDebit - IntCredit) > 0 THEN (IntDebit - IntCredit) ELSE 0 END AS Uploaded_Debit,
-            CASE WHEN (IntCredit - IntDebit) > 0 THEN (IntCredit - IntDebit) ELSE 0 END AS Uploaded_Credit,
+            IntCredit AS Uploaded_Credit,

-            -- 2. The GP Actual Side (UI-Netted)
-            CASE WHEN (GpDebit - GpCredit) > 0 THEN (GpDebit - GpCredit) ELSE 0 END AS gp_DebitAmount,
-            CASE WHEN (GpCredit - GpDebit) > 0 THEN (GpCredit - GpDebit) ELSE 0 END AS gp_CreditAmount,
+            -- 2. The GP Actual Side (Netted, exactly as it appears in the GP UI) CASE WHEN (GpDebit - GpCredit) > 0 THEN (GpDebit - GpCredit) ELSE 0 END AS gp_DebitAmount, CASE WHEN (GpCredit - GpDebit) > 0 THEN (GpCredit - GpDebit) ELSE 0 END AS gp_CreditAmount,

-            -- 3. The True Variance
-            ((IntDebit - IntCredit) - (GpDebit - GpCredit)) AS Net_Variance,
+            -- 3. The True Variance (Proves the raw upload mathematically matches the netted GP state) ((IntDebit - IntCredit) - (GpDebit - GpCredit)) AS Net_Variance,

             GpState AS gp_Status